How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Introduction

 \section{Introduction}

 Social harm being perpetrated through written text is a long-established pressing matter.
-Language can, indeed, reiterate offensive stereotypes and sting targets at a high risk of discrimination.
-These issues are often categorized as ``hate speech,'' a phenomenon whose severity has escalated significantly in recent years, now being considered, in some cases, a cyber-enabled crime~\cite{dreissigacker2024online}.
+Language can, indeed, reiterate offensive stereotypes and sting targets at a high risk of discrimination~\cite{dreissigacker2024online}.
 The widespread use of \acfp{llm} as language generators introduces new concerns due to their potential to produce harmful, or so-called \emph{toxic}, content~\cite{DBLP:journals/corr/abs-2112-04359} typically defined as rude, disrespectful, or unreasonable content; likely to make people leave a discussion~\cite{perspectiveapi}.
 Toxic degeneration in \acp{llm} often emerges from the data they are trained on, which can reflect societal prejudices and stereotypes.
 The mainstream approach to dampening this issue is to filter the training data, often with hand-made rules and heuristics.
 Additionally, fine-tuning processes integrate \emph{alignment} that discourages the generation of toxic responses~\cite{DBLP:conf/nips/Ouyang0JAWMZASR22, DBLP:journals/corr/abs-2212-08073, DBLP:conf/icml/GoKKRRD23, DBLP:conf/icml/KorbakSCBBPBP23}.

 Recent studies show that alignment is not a definitive solution, leaving residual \emph{defects}.
 Specifically, an aligned \ac{llm} is still susceptible to deviations with respect to desired ethical standards~\cite{GehmanGSCS20}.
-Therefore, automated testing to assess \acp{llm}’ proneness to toxicity before deployment in production is crucial.
+Therefore, automated testing to assess \acp{llm}' proneness to toxicity before deployment in production is crucial.